-Preference of consumers have always changed over time.
+Preference of consumers has always changed over time.
 Companies have been trying too hard to get the attention span of their customers and keep them engaged.
 This has led to the emergence of new channels through which companies communicate with their customers like social media, phone, email etc.

 Customers are also fond of live chat which can be seen from a research which states 73% of customers were satisfied with their live chat experience compared to email (51%) and phone (44%).